-AFCON 2017: Deja vu for reigning champion Ivory Coast?
+AFCON 2017: Deja vu for Ivory Coast, Morocco saves the day

 Two draws at this stage of the competition will not be of too much concern to Michel Dussuyer's side, as the Elephants have been here before.

-In Equatorial Guinea two years ago, it also drew its first two group games before going on to claim its first AFCON trophy.
+In Equatorial Guinea two years ago, they also drew their first two group games before going on to claim its first AFCON trophy.

 However, it has been seven years since a defending Africa Cup of Nations champion reached the knockout stages.